mirimsten/miriMsten/README.md

-## Hi there 👋 I'm Miri Marmorshtein

 👋 Hey there!
 I'm Miri Marmorshtein, a passionate software developer with hands-on experience in real-time systems, AI integration, and scalable software solutions.

 🚀 What drives me?
 Turning complex problems into elegant, efficient solutions.
-With a solid background in a wide range of technologies—C#, Python, React, Node.js, MongoDB, and SQL—I bring versatility and creativity to every project I tackle.
+With a solid background in a wide range of technologies—C++, C#, Python, React, Node.js, MongoDB, and SQL—I bring versatility and creativity to every project I tackle.

 💡 Always learning: I'm dedicated to staying at the forefront of technology, continuously honing my skills in full development cycles, CI/CD processes, and automation tools to ensure top-quality outcomes.